gutenbergtools/gutenbergsite/site/policy/collection_development.md

 adding internal links for table of contents and indices, and many other improvements that are intended to yield an enjoyable reading experience.

+There are strict criteria for file formats and compliance checks, which are documented in the upload portal,
-Project Gutenberg allows latitude for the volunteers who produce new eBooks to make choices about how to go about digitization.
-There are strict criteria for the file formats and compliance checks, which are documented in the upload portal.
-The producer may make stylistic choices, such as for page layout or images, whether to indicate original page numbers from the source, how to handle footnotes or endnotes, and other factors about how the printed item is digitized.
+but Project Gutenberg allows latitude for the volunteers who produce new eBooks to make choices about how to go about digitization.
+The producer may make stylistic choices, such as for page layout or images, whether to indicate original page numbers from the source, how to handle footnotes or endnotes, and other aspects about how the printed item is digitized.
 Producers are encouraged to focus on presentation of the content and structure of the eBook, more than a particular visual presentation or layout.
-This is because Project Gutenberg eBooks are intended to be enjoyable, no matter how or where they are read.
+This is because Project Gutenberg eBooks are intended to be enjoyable, no matter how or where they are read, now and in the future.
 As such, production choices should not inhibit automated or non-automated creation of new derived formats.

 ## What topics and subject matter are of interest?